-- SIP Tests Suite Overview on page 5-1.
+- SIP Tests Suite Overview

-- Predefined Common Test Procedures on page 5-5
+- Predefined Common Test Procedures

-- Test Descriptions on page 5-8
+- Test Descriptions

 SIP Tests Suite Overview

 The Extended Functionality SIP test suite consists of a set of test configurations (IxLoad rxf and tst files) aimed at covering a broad range of SIP device or VoIP network testing needs.
 The test suite is able to cover variations of the SIP implementations (different types of DUT) by using parameters in the test configurations.